 Crashworthiness is the science of preventing or reducing the severity of injuries suffered in a car crash.
-This is accomplished through safety devices and technology, better materials used in car manufacture, and improved design of the car itself.
+This is accomplished through safety devices and technology, better materials used in car manufacturing, and improved car design.
 The crashworthiness of a car is evaluated using computer modeling, car testing, and post accident analysis.

 The components and systems used to improve a car’s crashworthiness include: